Marriage Counseling 101: Costs, Benefits and Affordable Alternatives

 Marriage counseling is for married couples (obviously) in addition to any couple in a long term partnership.
 Couples that plan to get married soon can also participate in marriage counseling, but this is normally called pre-marital counseling.

 What are the benefits of marriage counseling?

-While marriage counseling is beneficial to every couple, the cost can be prohibitive.
-Start your counseling journey with Relish, the #1 relationship coaching and self-care app, and get unlimited one-on-one sessions with a qualified relationship coach free for one week!
-Get started!
+Start your counseling journey with Relish, the #1 relationship coaching app, and get unlimited one-on-one sessions with a qualified relationship coach free for one week!
+What do you have to lose?

 What are some cons to marriage counseling?

 While there are many benefits to marriage counseling, there are also some drawbacks that you and your partner should be aware of before deciding to take the dive.
 Marriage counseling is more often than not, SUPER expensive and rarely covered by any type of insurance.
 The investment can definitely be worth your time, but if money is already a source of stress in your marriage it’s better to avoid adding any financial stress to the situation.